Chialijuan/chialijuan.github.io/_posts/2018-8-5-Orthogonalization.md

 ---
 layout: post
-title: Structuring ML projects: Orthogonalization
+title: Structuring ML projects- Orthogonalization
 ---

 This series is a summary based on the deeplearning.ai courses by Andrew Ng with a sprinkle of references from relevant blogs.